 Cupertino Electric was the design/build electrical contractor for construction of Levi's Stadium, a new 1.8 million-square-foot NFL stadium for the San Francisco 49ers working for a joint venture of Turner and Devon Construction.
-In addition to designing and constructing Levi's Stadium's electrical systems, Cupertino Electric also designed and built complex tele/data and Distributed Antennae Systems (DAS), and installed a 375-kilowatt (kW) solar energy system.
+In addition to designing and constructing Levi's Stadium's electrical systems, Cupertino Electric (CEI) also designed and built complex tele/data and Distributed Antennae Systems (DAS), and installed a 375-kilowatt (kW) solar energy system.

 Cupertino's in-house engineering and BIM teams oversaw and completed the stadium’s electrical design two months ahead of schedule and within the construction budget.
 Cupertino Electric also designed the stadium’s sports lighting power distribution and control system.
 In addition to meeting a fast-track schedule, our electrical engineering team completely designed the food service, lighting, branch power, and miscellaneous support systems required for the massive facility.

 Added scope of work in the Great America parking lot included removal of existing lighting and pole bases and electrical panels, design/build of new parking lot with in-house engineering and installation of new electrical panels, light pole bases, and new LED lighting at one foot candle per square foot.

 The stadium features stadium-wide WiFi capability, mobile connectivity, IPTV, and HD video boards, as well as a new wireless distributed antenna system (DAS).
 The team roughed in 500,000 feet of fiber optic cable and 250,000 feet of analog low voltage copper cable, in half the time that the job was estimated.
 Also installed was more than 50,000 feet of CAT 6A cable for over 1,200 wireless access points.